Deer - Buck Season

 Two deer may be taken with a gun or bow during the buck

 season.
-One must be taken on one of the following valid base
+One may be taken on one of the following valid base

-Class XJ, Class AB-L, Class A-L, Class XS or Classes A+CS); or
+XJ, Class AHJ, Class AB-L, Class A-L, Class XS, Classes A+CS or

-Classes E+CS/LE or Class DT).
-Underage residents and resident
+Classes AAHJ+CS/LE or Class DT).
+Underage residents and

-landowners hunting on their own land (see page 10) may take
+resident landowners hunting on their own land (see page 10)

-an antlered deer without a license.
-An additional deer may
+may take an antlered deer without a license.
+An additional deer

-only be taken with a Class RG stamp, Class RRG stamp, Class
+may only be taken with a Class RG stamp, Class RRG stamp,

-DT license or by resident landowners hunting on their own
+Class DT license or by resident landowners hunting on their

-property.
-Class DT license holders must be accompanied by
+own property.
+Class DT license holders must be accompanied

-a parent, guardian or, with written consent of the parent or
+by a parent, guardian, or with written consent of the parent or

 guardian, any other competent licensed adult 21 years of age